 1 Department of Earthquake Engineering, Faculty of Civil Engineering, Semnan University, Semnan, Iran

 A building’s stability is a critical design element that structural engineers must understand.
-Utilization of shape memory alloys (SMAs) in steel structures can importantly diminish seismic residual deformations, which will facilitate postseismic retrofitting.
+And, utilization of Shape Memory Alloys (SMAs) in steel structures can importantly diminish seismic residual deformations, which will facilitate postseismic retrofitting.

-The aim of the present study was to evaluate the seismic behavior of 7-story and 15-story steel frames with a moment frame system having a chevron concentric brace equipped with shape memory alloys (SMAs).
-Braces containing various amount of alloy (including 20%, 40%, 60%, 80%, and 100%) were applied to study the effect of SMAs on structural performance.
-Relatively persistent displacement of the structure, as well as its relative maximum displacement under the earthquake imposing on frame models, were investigated using non-linear dynamic analysis by OpenSees finite element software.
-The earthquakes were in near-fault nine accelerographs, which involved various maximum accelerations.
+The aim of the present study was to evaluate the seismic behavior of 7-story and 15-story steel frames with moment frame system having chevron concentric brace equipped with Shape Memory Alloys (SMAs).
+Braces containing various amount of alloy (including 20%, 40%, 60%, 80% and 100%) applied to study SMAs effect on structural performance.
+Relatively persistent displacement of the structure as well as its relative maximum displacement under the earthquake imposing on frame models were investigated using non-linear dynamic analysis by OpenSees finite element software.
+The earthquakes were in near- fault nine accelerographs, which involved various maximum accelerations.

 Results indicated a reduction in relatively persistent displacement using 20% SMAs in braces.
-Additionally, more amount of alloy resulted in less relative displacement as compared to steel braces.
+Addition more amount of alloy resulted in less relative displacement as compared to steel one braces.

-Applying SMAs brace showed a reduction in persistent structural displacement in any type of frame.
-Furthermore, adding more than 20% SMAs to the brace resulted in a decrease in structural displacement.
+Applying SMAs brace showed a reduction in persistent structural displacement in any types of frames.
+Furthermore, adding more than 20% SMAs to the brace, resulted in a decrease in structural displacement.

 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: https://creativecommons.org/licenses/by/4.0/legalcode.
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.